SchneiderElectricBuildings/EBO-Servers/readme.md

 Or you could build your own image on top of our image with the certificates added to: /usr/local/share/ca-certificates.
 The CA certificates must have a .crt extension.
 .
+## Proxy
+The script start.py (and upgrade.py) will pick up the the proxy environment variables from the host and pass them on to the container.
+If you want to use other settings you can supply them with these parameters:
+--http-proxy
+--https-proxy
+--no-proxy
+The environment varibles are, http_proxy, https_proxy and no_proxy in both lower and upper case.

 ## In case of crash